Nekos4Lyfe/TokenMixer/README.md

 ## Latest update

 TokenMixer is now SDXL compatible (although only the first text encoder.
-Will add the second encoder shortly)
+Will add the second encoder shortly.
+Expect frequent changes in the repo)

 ![blub1](https://github.com/Nekos4Lyfe/TokenMixer/assets/130230016/58f36df8-5a77-4d23-a1dd-56dd0d0a46b7)